Hypernetwork-Driven Low-Rank Adaptation Across Attention Heads: Related works

-\paragraph{HyperNetwork.} The HyperNetwork framework \cite{ha2016hypernetworks} introduces an approach where the parameters of a target model are not learned directly but are instead generated by an auxiliary neural network, referred to as \textit{HyperNetwork}.
+\paragraph{HyperNetwork} The HyperNetwork framework \cite{ha2016hypernetworks} introduces an approach where the parameters of a target model are not learned directly but are instead generated by an auxiliary neural network, referred to as \textit{HyperNetwork}.
 Earlier work focused on recurrent neural networks, where HyperNetwork improved generalization and adaptability by producing context-dependent updates \cite{ha2016hypernetworks}.
 Later work explores this idea to continual learning, where task-specific weights generated by a HyperNetwork mitigated catastrophic forgetting \cite{vonoswald2022continual}.
 In the context of parameter-efficient fine-tuning (PEFT), HyperNetworks have been used to share adaptation across tasks and reduce redundancy.
 For example, \cite{mahabadi2021transformers} proposed using HyperNetwork to generate task-specific adapter weights for multi-task fine-tuning, significantly reducing the number of parameters while maintaining strong performance, or \cite{li2021prefix} uses HyperNetworks to extend \textit{Prompt tuning} by using Hypernetworks to generate the additional parameters, instead of optimizing those parameters directly.
-Recently, \cite{truong2025replora} have investigated the theoretical benefits of those hypernetworks in different PEFT methods, and have shown that the usage of HyperNetworks is beneficial in enhancing the sample efficiency.
+Recently, \cite{truong2025replora} and \cite{nguyen2024statistical} have investigated the theoretical benefits of those hypernetworks in different PEFT methods, and have shown that the usage of HyperNetworks is beneficial in enhancing the sample efficiency.
+Additionally, HyperPEFT \cite{hyperpeft} examines the effectiveness of hypernetworks in parameter-efficient fine-tuning, demonstrating that using a shared hypernetwork promotes knowledge transfer across tasks in pre-trained models, which helps reduce catastrophic forgetting and reveals underlying relationships between tasks.
 These works have highlighted HyperNetwork as a powerful tool for PEFT that reduces the number of parameters by learning through a lightweight Hypernetwork, improving both efficiency and flexibility.